ylhyra/ylhyra_content/not_data/drafts/Schedule.md

 ### Day 4

-* ''‚Þarna‘ pronounciation'' Here and there.
+* ''‚Þarna‘ pronunciation'' Here and there.
 * ''son &amp; dóttir'' Surnames, families.
-(Needs noting that you can strictly speaking take your moms name but no-one does this.
-Is a recurring topic on fora.
+(Needs noting that you can strictly speaking take your mom’s name but no-one does this.
+Is a recurring topic on fora.)
 * ''Numbers (age)'' ára in accusative!
 And with e.g. 21 it becomes árs?
 Maybe something with counting money as well.
 * ''-ðu, -tu (ætlarðu/kauptu)''
 * ''Describing: smá, mjög, stundum''